jlbokass/PHP-Blog/README.md

 # Welcome to my PHP MVC framework

 This is a simple MVC framework for building my blog in PHP.
-I did this work thanks to Dave Hollingworth's tutorials and the advice of my mentor Gauthier Burgeat.
+I did this work thanks to Dave Hollingworth's tutorials and the advice of my mentor Gauthier B.

 This work is done as part of my PHP web developer training with Openclassroom - project 5.